 • Dentin (next inner layer)

-• Pulp (inner most part)
+• Pulp (innermost part)

 A small decay in enamel or dentin may or may not cause sensitivity or pain.
-However, pulp is the most sensitive part of the tooth as it is connected to nerves and blood vessels (veins and arteries).
-As and when pulp is exposed to outer atmosphere either due to decay or an injury, you are likely to experience tremendous pain.
+However, the pulp is the most sensitive part of the tooth as it is connected to nerves and blood vessels (veins and arteries).
+As and when the pulp is exposed to the outer atmosphere either due to decay or an injury, you are likely to experience tremendous pain.
 This is exactly when a Root Canal Treatment comes to the rescue of your tooth.
 Through RCT, the pain can be completely eliminated without extracting the tooth.

 Note: Tooth extraction is another option which might cost you lesser in terms of money as well as time.
 But you should not be tempted to take that route.
-Tooth extraction is not recommended as it can damage the alignment of the whole arch (jaw) with varying magnitude, depending upon the position of the tooth being extracted, and in the long run it can potentially affect your ability to eat.
+Tooth extraction is not recommended as it can damage the alignment of the whole arch (jaw) with varying magnitude, depending upon the position of the tooth being extracted, and in the long run, it can potentially affect your ability to eat.